caameron/CS586-GradProject/README.md

 14. What team has made the most field goals in one season?
    [Query](https://github.com/caameron/CS586-GradProject/blob/master/Queries/14.sql)
    [Result](https://github.com/caameron/CS586-GradProject/blob/master/Query_Results/Result14.csv) <br />
-   *Original Question: What team has made the most fouls in one season?*
+   *Original Question: What team has made the most fouls in one season?* <br />
    *Question was changed to field goals because the data for the amount of fouls for each player was not obtained*
 15. What player started the most games for each position?
    [Query](https://github.com/caameron/CS586-GradProject/blob/master/Queries/15.sql)